Location: Southeast Asia

 Internship category: Intercultural Studies, TESOL

-What does a 2021 mission trip to Southeast Asia look like?
+What would your summer mission trip look like?

 This location is a beautiful, equatorial tropical island.

-The area is in the suburbs, with both a large outdoor market and a large superstore within 10 minutes.
+You will be in the suburbs, with both a large outdoor market and a large superstore less than ten minutes away.
 You will be a 45-minute flight from the capital.
-There’s an international airport on the island, along with several malls and other modern conveniences.
+The island has an international airport along with several malls and other modern conveniences.

 There is a wide array of social classes as well, ranging from:

--very wealthy East Asian Tibetans and Buddhist business people/property owners
+- Very wealthy East Asian Buddhist business people and property owners

-Our island is considered a top-ten foodie destination in the world!
+And here’s a bonus: our island is considered one of the top-ten foodie destinations in the world!

 Southeast Asia Mission Trip Activities (subject to change)